A-Ribeiro/smartphone-parish-app/README.md

 ## Youtube Video Tutorials (Portuguese) ##

-The Youtube videos where created to give a step-by-step guideline related to the several features these tools has.
+The Youtube videos where created to give a step-by-step guideline related to the several features these tools have.

 1. [Smartphone Application (focused to parish)](YOUTUBE)
 1. [Builtin Package Configuration and Application Publishing](YOUTUBE)